-CARB emission control vehicles are equipped with a sophisticated onboard diagnostic system called OBDII.
+Vehicles equipped with California emissions controls have a sophisticated onboard diagnostic system called OBDII.
 This system monitors the performance of the emissions, engine, and automatic transmission control systems.
 When these systems are operating properly, your vehicle will provide excellent performance and fuel economy, as well as engine emissions well within current government regulations.